 Simply drag and drop the batch file into this folder and click Yes on the Administrator prompt.

-Option 2: Start VMware Workstation using Task Scheduler (without needing to login)
+Option 2: Start VMware Workstation VM using Task Scheduler (without needing to login)

 - Search Windows for Task Scheduler.